 17. You should learn a few essential words

 Learning a few basic Italian phrases will go a long way with the locals and help you in the long run too.
 If you have specific dietary requirements, you need to learn how to express these.
 Don’t assume that because you said ‘no meat’ they understand that means ‘I’m vegetarian’.
 Also, ‘no dairy’ may not translate to include ‘no cheese or butter, thanks’.

 18. Have your hotel details with you

 If you plan on catching cabs around, or even if you don’t but discover your legs have given out on you after 7 hours of walking and you desperately need a cab, you may find yourself in a spot of bother if you don’t have the address to show the taxi driver.
-They may not speak english as well as you and you may not speak Italian as well as them, so meet them halfway.
-Show them the address written down, plus a google maps screen shot.
+They may not speak English as well as you and you may not speak Italian as well as them, so meet them halfway.
+Show them the address written down, along with a google maps screenshot.

 19. Skip the tourist spots

 Don’t be afraid to wander the little back streets of Rome and let it take you on a journey.
 Yes, of course, you want to see the big tourist spots, but also allocate yourself some time to just wander.
 Stop in at bakeries and cafes, explore local boutiques and markets, buy fresh fruit from a local farmers market and just let it all soak in.
 The magic of Rome happens out on the streets, with the locals buzzing past on mopeds and that beautiful language wrapping itself around your ears.

 20. People don’t pick up after their dogs